 - Check an item's location in the "Find In Store" screen to see where it was last scanned.
 Though many items get misplaced and moved by customers or inexperienced employees, this can typically get you looking in the right area.

 - Search items that are on hold through the "Find Special Order" Screen.
 Items on hold affect the quantity displayed on dot lists.
 If you're looking for a single copy of something and can't find it on the shelf, there's a good chance it's waiting to be picked up!

 - Check end-caps, temporary/promotional shelves and stands.
 If an item isn't in section it may be part of a promotion or feature and could be placed somewhere for display.

-- In stores that accept pre-orders, various methods of purchase (such as Amazon or the store's webstore) can allow customers to purchase items that may not be on the shelves yet and which can sometimes show up as an inventory difference on dot lists.
+- In stores that accept pre-orders, various methods of purchase (such as Amazon or the webstore) can allow customers to purchase items that may not be on the shelves yet and which can sometimes show up as an inventory difference on dot lists.
 To see if this may be the case, look up the item and view its release date.
-If the item has not been released yet, it will be stored somewhere away from customers until it is.
+If the item has not been released yet, it will be stored somewhere away from in-store customers until it is.

 The Dot List / Upstocking List looks like this in FieldStack: